Saturday, December 29, 2007

 Service Jobs - Food-Accommodation

-Accommodation and Food Services
+Accommodation and Food Services (revised fall 2024)

 Establishments primarily engaged in preparing food to order for immediate consumption go in this sector as full and limited service restaurants but the key words are preparing food and immediate consumption.
 Food services have to have both and the definition also fits fast food outlets, cafeterias, pizza delivery, snack bars, takeout, catering, ice cream parlors, and beverage bars.
 Establishments primarily selling food prepared elsewhere and not packaged for immediate consumption are counted with grocery stores.

-Accommodations have 15.4 percent, or 1.82 million of the jobs, where as foodservices has the other 84.6 percent, or 9.96 million of the jobs.
+Accommodations have 13.4 percent, or 1.891 million of the jobs, where as foodservices has the other 86.6 percent, or 12.184 million of the jobs.
 However, other sectors have restaurant jobs.
 For example, a hotel could run a restaurant even though it is primarily engaged in running a hotel.
 There is one establishment with hotel workers and food service workers.
 The same hotel might lease their first floor to an independent restaurateur so there might be two establishments, a hotel and a restaurant.
 In the former the jobs are counted in the accommodation sub sector, and in the latter, food jobs are split between accommodation and food services.

 Cooking used to be one of America’s biggest do it yourself occupations.
 Everyone can stay home and cook, but more and more we go out.
 In the production-marketing chain of food this helps our employment and probably more than most people realize.
 Start on the farm and let’s count America’s farmers.
 Next add all the jobs in pesticide, fertilizer and agricultural chemicals, and all of the jobs in agricultural implement manufacturing.
 Add in the jobs at farm supply wholesalers, and farm raw material wholesalers.
 Then move on to food manufacturing.
 Add all the manufacturing jobs milling, canning, freezing, bottling, refining, slaughtering, baking, brewing, distilling, fermenting and packaging.
 Add them to grocery store merchant wholesaler jobs and all the jobs at grocery stores, convenience stores, liquor stores and food stores.
-The total comes to 6.96 million jobs in 2012.
+The total comes to 8.811 million jobs by 2024.

 Worse, jobs from the farm to the supermarket continue to decline due to productivity growth and imports in the global economy.
 Restaurants are the only part of the food chain Americans can count on for new jobs.
 You may like to go to restaurants; you may need to go to restaurants, but America needs jobs, so now you know, you must go to restaurants.
 It’s your civic duty.
-Go out often.
+Go often.

 Friday, December 14, 2007